 Learning Objectives

-• Make decisions with if and else statements
+- Make decisions with

-• Incorporate functions to repeat operations
+loop to repeat operations- Incorporate functions to repeat operations

 So far everything we have done, we’ve done by hand: calculate a single mean, plot a single plot, etc. The real power of R comes from getting R to automate repetitive tasks and to make decisions for you.
 We’ll start this lesson with this last idea: How can we have R make decisions for us?